• Home

 • Increased moisture: While there are dry foods on the market which can help with digestion problems and smelly bathroom habits, wet food can offer a lot of added benefits.
 The increased moisture will help to move food through your cat’s digestive system, particularly if they don’t drink a lot of water on their own.
 If you’re not using wet food for your cat’s diet, make sure they have access to plenty of fresh drinking water.

 • Good fibers: While the fiber content shouldn’t be too high in a cat’s food, there should be enough beneficial fiber in the meal to ensure your cat can digest food correctly.
-A little added fiber could be all it takes to solve a number of problems with your cat’s stomach.
+A little added fiber in their food could be all it takes to solve a number of problems with your cat’s stomach.
 When your cat’s digestion works better, their poop doesn’t smell so bad.

 • Easy to digest carbs: Carbs are an important part of your cat’s diet, as they ensure your feline friend has all of the energy they need.
 Looking for easy-to-digest carbs and avoiding any foods with high amounts of grain will help your cat to process their food more effectively.
 Once again, easier digestion means fewer bathroom troubles for your cat.